- 1 EVGA GeForce GTX 1080 Ti Founders Edition

 AMD's current range is its RX 500 series of graphics cards, which is a relatively minor update to the RX 480, 470 and 460 from 2016.
 They are, in general, better value and faster than their predecessors and have a couple of new features including Radeon Chill that reduces power consumption.

 However, keep an eye out for the 400-series cards as they can be as fast (or faster) in certain games, so if you spy one at a low price, it could be the better buy.

 Plus, there's an entry-level model - the RX 550.
 This costs under £80 (although more for overclocked versions) and is aimed at e-sports gamers and will play titles such as CS:GO and League of Legends.

-Currently, the prices of RX 580 and RX 570 (plus certain other cards) has shot right up.
+Currently, prices of some cards including the AMD Vega cards are very high.
 This is because people are buying them up to use for mining cryptocurrencies.
 For an explanation see What is Ethereum? and How to mine Bitcoin.
-An RX 580 should cost less than £300, but since the cards are in short supply, if you can find one you'll pay over £400 at the moment.
+An RX Vega 56 should cost less than £400, but since the cards are in short supply, if you can find one you'll pay over £480 at the moment.

 1080p resolutions and above